BalancerMaxis/multisig-ops/tools/python/brownie/README.md

 ## Installation

-The recommended version of Python for this repository is 3.9
+The recommended version of Python for this toolset is 3.9

 ```
 python3.9 -m venv venv